Patient Privacy Notice

 Many of the tests needed for diagnosing heart conditions can be carried out at a community clinic.
 This saves patients from having to go to hospital unless absolutely necessary.

-The clinics are run by GPs who specialise in Cardiology, along with Technical Assistants and Cardiac Physiologists, some of whom are employed by a supplier of diagnostic tests.
+The clinics are run by GPs who specialise in Cardiology, along with Cardiographers and Cardiac Physiologists, some of whom are employed by another healthcare organisation.